China to India: The Great Manufacturing Migration

 4. Eco-Friendly Manufacturing:

 India's Strategic Advantage India's commitment to eco-friendly manufacturing is a strategic advantage in shaping the future of global supply chains.
-As a manufacturer of sugarcane bagasse tableware, I have experienced first-hand how India—especially states like Gujarat and Maharashtra—embraces eco-conscious industrial practices.
+As a manufacturer of sugarcane bagasse tableware, I have firsthand experience with how India, especially states like Gujarat and Maharashtra, embraces eco-conscious industrial practices.

 India's edge: